kinnallan/PDF-Privacy-Protector/README.md

-User Interface: Access documents with appropriate permissions
+b) User Interface: Access documents with appropriate permissions

 Enter document ID and password for access